IsaacSchemm/Crowmask/README.md

-When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private `Note` to the "admin actors" defined in its configuration variables and shown on its profile page.
-Bluesky notifications are checked every six hours and summarized in a private `Note` sent to the admin actors.hale
+When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private `Note` to any ActivityPub accounts that are configured as "admin actors" (typically, there would be a single account configured this way).
+Bluesky notifications are checked every six hours and summarized in a private `Note` sent to these admin actors.

 Outgoing activities (like "accept follow" or "create new post") are processed every minute.
-Submissions are updated periodically, ranging from every ten minutes (for submissions less than an hour old) to every 28 days (for those over 28 days old).
+Submissions are updated periodically, ranging from every ten minutes (for submissions less than a day old) to every 28 days (for those over 28 days old).
 User profile data is updated hourly.

 ## Browsing